 Neonatal hypoglycemia occurs when the newborn's glucose level is below the level considered safe for the baby's age.
 It occurs in about 1 to 3 out of every 1,000 births.

 Infants with low blood sugar may not have symptoms.
-After birth, nurses in the hospital will check your baby's blood sugar levels, even if there are no symptoms.
+If your baby has one of the risk factors for low blood sugar, nurses in the hospital will check your baby's blood sugar level, even if there are no symptoms.